scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

 ### Key Points:

 1. The `package.json` in your extension should only include dependencies that are additional to the base instance.
-Refer to the base `package.json` files for [root](https://github.com/scaffold-eth/create-eth/blob/main/templates/base/package.json), [nextjs](https://github.com/scaffold-eth/create-eth/blob/main/templates/base/packages/nextjs/package.json) and [hardhat](https://github.com/scaffold-eth/create-eth/blob/main/templates/solidity-frameworks/hardhat/package.json) to determine which dependencies and scripts are already included.
-Only add dependencies that are not present in these base files
+Refer to the base `package.json` files for [root](https://github.com/scaffold-eth/create-eth/blob/main/templates/base/package.json), [nextjs](https://github.com/scaffold-eth/create-eth/blob/main/templates/base/packages/nextjs/package.json), [hardhat](https://github.com/scaffold-eth/create-eth/blob/main/templates/solidity-frameworks/hardhat/package.json) and [foundry](https://github.com/scaffold-eth/create-eth/blob/main/templates/solidity-frameworks/foundry/package.json) to determine which dependencies and scripts are already included.
+Only add dependencies that are not present in these base files.
+You can also add scripts to your root `package.json` based on the solidity framework by using a `root.package.json` file.

 2. The presence of `hardhat` and/or `foundry` directories in your extension affects the CLI options:
    - If you include only one, users won't see a solidity framework selection prompt.

    - If you include both, users can choose between Hardhat and Foundry.